If you are new to Sierra Chart’s spreadsheet studies, here are some tips to avoid confusion:

--If you don’t give it a name, the default name will be DefaultSpreadsheetStudy and this name will be used again as the default when subsequently adding any of the 3 spreadsheet studies.
+-If you don’t give it a name, the default name will be used again as the default when subsequently adding another spreadsheet study.

-2) Spreadsheet studies will by default use sheet numbers (tab positions) relative to the chart number, and the Formula Source Sheet Number will by default correspond to the chart number.
+2) Spreadsheet studies will by default use sheet numbers relative to the chart number, and the Formula Source Sheet Number will by default correspond to the chart number.